songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_runtime-sec.md

 * Identifying suspicious network activity (e.g., unexpected connections or port scans).
 * Tracking system calls for unauthorized actions (e.g., privilege escalation attempts).

-Falco is an open source Kubernetes threat detection engines.
-It Falco detects unexpected application behavior and alerts on threats at runtime.
+Falco is an open-source Kubernetes threat detection engine.
+It detects unexpected application behavior and alerts on threats at runtime.
 At the core of Falco is its driver responsible for monitoring (container) syscalls and forwarding them to userspace for analysis.

 ### {{% task %}} Install Falco on kind